floenavi/floenavi/UPGRADE.md

 ## 3. Adjusting the configuration file

-The SyncServer v3.2 provides the same set of configurable options to control the new features that are provided by the update as SyncServer v3.1.
+The SyncServer v3.2 provides the same set of configurable options to control the new features that are provided by the update to SyncServer v3.1.

 If you decide to migrate to the new application.yaml provided in the patch archive, ensure that the content is reflecting your current installation.

 ```
 floenavi: